basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 manages a portion of that key space.
 Larger [[ring sizes|Clusters#The-Ring]] allow for more independent consensus groups, which can provide for more concurrency and higher throughput, and thus better performance.
-The idea ring size, however, will also depend on the number of nodes in the cluster.
+The ideal ring size, however, will also depend on the number of nodes in the cluster.
 General recommendations can be found in [[Cluster Capacity Planning|Cluster Capacity Planning#Ring-Size-Number-of-Partitions]].